 If you get more aero, then you’ve effectively become faster.
 You’ve probably heard this before: wind resistance is the main force cyclists have to fight against.
 This means that improving aerodynamic efficiency gives you an unquestionable speed advantage.

 Watch a modern professional bike race and you’ll likely see a number of riders on the sleek and slippery aero road bikes with advanced stealth-fighter-shaped frames.

-Engineering modern aero bikes is an intensive, technical, and expensive process.
+Engineering modern aero road bikes is an intensive, technical, and expensive process.
 Beyond ads and marketing, the world of aerodynamics is often mysterious and inaccessible to everyday cyclists.
 Beyond feel and perception, it’s hard for riders without access to wind tunnels and perfect testing conditions to know for sure how much difference an aero bike will make in everyday riding.

 So if you’re looking at spending a few thousand dollars on your next bike, how do you know if an aero road bike is worth considering?
 Can you be frugal and make yourself more aero on your current bike?
 Here’s what you need to know.